Resident or address registration

 El Padrón: Spain’s population register

-Learn how to register with El Padrón, a mandatory step for all residents of Spain, including the documents required and when to renew.
+Registering with El Padrón is a mandatory step for all residents of Spain.
+Learn how to go about it, including the requirements and when to renew.

 A city view of Barcelona with building rooftops shown from the sky